The Current Need For Parking Management Services

 What’s more, self driving cars will rely on cameras, lasers and software to judge proximity, which will be much more effective than the human eye – once again allowing tighter parking without risk of collision.

 With software integrated into the cars, could parking systems link up with vehicle technology to tell them where to park, therefore eliminating the need for parking staff?

 How will we pay for parking in the future?

 Over the last few years we’ve seen a lot of advancement in payment technology, from contactless cards to mobile payments.
 Since 2014 the Dartford crossing has been using ANPR cameras to help people pay without having to stop at toll booths.
 It will be exciting to see how these technologies could be integrated into car parks in the near future.
 Combining the last two points, could payment information be integrated into self-driving cars, so that the car could park and pay for itself?
 Now that would be clever.

-However the technology develops, the key for car parking management companies will be to keep abreast of new software and use it to maximise efficiency and experience in their car parks.
+However the technology develops, the key for our parking management company will be to keep abreast of new software and use it to maximise efficiency and experience in their car parks.

 Park IT develop innovative car parking software to help parking operators improve both the efficiency of their car parks and the experience of their customers.
 As a software development company, we constantly have our finger on the pulse when it comes to new technology – and we’re really excited about where the future of car parking technology could be headed.

 Want to speak to a team member at Park IT regarding the future of your parking solutions?
 Call us on +448081642582 alternatively you can email on Hello@Park-IT-solutions.co.uk.